storytelling + spoken word

 John Keahey

 This presentation begins with an introduction concerning the conditions facing the first Europeans settlers in the New World.
 It goes on with examples of typical clothing and other domestic items and continues with a look at the crude firearms and shooting equipment used by the Europeans for hunting and defense.
 The program concludes with the demonstration of a complete suit of armor as used by soldiers on foot, which was recommended for new settlers to bring with them.
-This program is appropriate for elementary school and middle school age students, and is particularly appropriate before the Thanksgiving Day holiday.
+This program is appropriate for elementary school and middle school age participants, and is particularly appropriate before the Thanksgiving Day holiday.

 Single Performance